mjh-TU/mjh-TU-docker.github.io/README.md

 ## Issue and next step taken
     Ran into issue, apparently the mikesplain build image is no longer available so going to use https://greenbone.github.io/docs/latest/

+    Created new folder called greenbone-community-container with command mkdir greenbone-community-container

     Installed the yml file using this command curl -f -L https://greenbone.github.io/docs/latest/_static/docker-compose-22.4.yml -o docker-compose.yml

+    Ran the command to start and build docker container while in the folder I created sudo docker-compose up -d

     Ran into memory issue with greenbone so i just decided to do wordpress, created a directory called wordpress and made new docker-compose.yml and pasted it from their website: https://www.hostinger.com/tutorials/run-docker-wordpress

+    Ran command: sudo docker-compose up -d

-    Accessed wordpress from browser on port 8000 Created user and password
+    Accessed wordpress from browser on port 8000

+    Created user and password

 ## Admin page: